All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Happens When the Shortage Ends

 The legal basis for compounding semaglutide rests on the drug being listed on the FDA's official shortage list.
 If and when Novo Nordisk resolves its supply issues and the FDA removes semaglutide from the shortage list, the legal authority for most compounding pharmacies to produce it goes away.
-This has already happened for some formulations of semaglutide, and the regulatory landscape is shifting rapidly.
+This has already happened for some formulations of semaglutide, and the regulatory space is shifting rapidly.

 Dr. Caudle advises patients to have a contingency plan.
 If you are currently using compounded semaglutide, talk to your physician about what you will do if compounding is no longer available.
 That conversation might involve switching to branded Ozempic or Wegovy (and navigating insurance coverage), discussing tirzepatide as an alternative (which has its own availability dynamics), or developing a transition plan if you need to stop GLP-1 therapy altogether.